At the early age of 28, boy wonder Robert Maynard Hutchins (1899-1977) “came out of no where,” like a turtle on fence post.

 He also believed that schools should not teach a specific set of values.
 His admonishment is down right Luciferian: “It is not the object of a college to make its students good, because the college cannot do it; if it tries to do it, it will fail.”

-Besides turning loose on campus moral relativism and social justice warriors, Hutchins actively sought out neocon Frankist warmonger types like Leo Strauss, who we discussed here.
+Besides turning loose on campus moral relativism and social justice warriors, Hutchins actively sought out neocon Frankist warmonger types like Leo Strauss.

 When not influencing the direction of education, Hutchins teamed with CIA director Allen Dulles and Aldus Huxley to work on drug experimentation, including LSD and mescaline.
 Henry Ford, Jr. got wind of this and fired Hutchins from the foundation in 1953.